A Note from Mariana

 I am a designer.
 The kind who makes things that look good.
 But also the kind who was trained to listen to people, design for their needs, and co-create solutions with the people who will use the products and services we create.

 Today I do much the same, working to bridge wildlife conservation leaders and the people they need to reach.
 Organizations who embrace design, whether they are non profits or even large multinational companies, benefit greatly from design because it helps them understand their users.
-In wildlife conservation, the users can be farmers struggling with elephants eating their crops or the public who need to embrace conservation actions.
+In wildlife conservation, the users can be farmers struggling with elephants eating their crops or the general public that doesn’t have constant interaction with the wild and can be confused by which actions need to be taken to protect our planet.

 I am here to support the amazing work that wildlife conservation organizations are already doing, and augment it by supporting the relationships they have with the public and the communities on the ground who coexist with wildlife on a daily basis.

-Today, I am a designer for wild animals.
+Now today, and always, I will be a designer for wild animals.

-Filmed at TED HQ December 2018.
-Coming soon to TED.com!
+Filmed at TED HQ December 2018, live on TED.com

 Awards & Recognitions